chrisvanmeer/hcp-boundary-demo-azure/README.md

 1. Log into Azure Portal
 2. Navigate to the `worker-egress` virtual machine
-3. Reset the password for the worker admin user
+3. Reset the password for the worker admin user (`boundary` set as default in Terraform)
 4. Navigate to the serial console
 5. Log in with the worker admin user
 6. Install the `boundary-worker-hcp` package